WE'RE PROUD OF OUR HISTORY...AND EXCITED ABOUT OUR FUTURE

 We have come a long way from our humble roots.
 We opened as Wesley House, a home for low-income seniors.
 In the 1940s, the increased need for senior housing, especially for those who were indigent, became a community-wide concern.
 Prominent Cincinnatians such as Louis Nippert, James Gamble and The Reverend Dr. L. H. Mayfield, as well as various faith groups, rallied around the cause.

 In time, the Lincoln Crawford Care Center and an eight-unit building on Carmel Terrace were added to our list of facilities.

-In 1981, the Meals on Wheels Program was added to feed seniors on the Wesley House, then called Wesley Hall, waiting list.
+In 1981, home delivered meals were added to feed seniors on the Wesley House, then called Wesley Hall, waiting list.
 This program would grow rapidly to serve the many seniors who would otherwise be without adequate nutrition, companionship and someone to check in on them.
-(This program now includes Pet Portions and Pet Care, which provide seniors food for their four-legged friends and vouchers for vet care.)

 We added Independent Living Assistance in 2015 to help seniors manage some tasks, such as paying bills and scheduling doctor’s appointments, so they can remain independent in their homes.

 Our programming for seniors was further enhanced with our merger with CASS.
 Founded in 1967, CASS initially offered home-delivered meals and meals served in congregate settings in the community.
 CASS later broadened its services to include transportation, as well as services to help older adults deal with complex personal responsibilities, including financial management.